He was a Charmer, but No Prince Charming.

 Because of the generous contributions of faithful donors, DDCommunity walked beside this preacher’s wife while helping her find Christ relevant to this terrible chapter in her life.
 Many more Christian leaders have stories to tell that nobody really wants to hear.
 Will you help us help Christian leaders help you?

 Christian leaders lead difficult lives.
-Be sure to read the statistics included in the post How’s Your Pastor Really Doing?
+Be sure to read the statistics included in the post Why do you think Christian leaders need counseling?